-On an unknown date in 1868, Twain delivered a lecture titled "The American Vandal" while he was in Elmira wooing Olivia Langdon, his future wife.
+On November 23, 1868, Twain delivered a lecture titled "The American Vandal" while he was in Elmira wooing Olivia Langdon, his future wife.

-On February 25, 1878, Ingersoll delivered "Liberty," one of his most popular political lectures.
+On February 25, 1878, Ingersoll delivered "The Liberty of Man, Woman, and Child," one of his most popular political lectures.

 The Opera House site is now occupied by Five Star Bank's downtown Elmira branch.